 In the days immediately following surgery, some minor bruising, swelling, and mild pain may occur in the eye and nose area.
 During this time, you’ll want to limit your activity and remain upright as much as possible.
 Your face may feel and look puffy, especially within the first 24 hours, and you’ll want to be very careful blowing your nose for the first few weeks after surgery!
-Most people are able to return to school or work within 3-6 days, but be aware that bruising will be visible for about a week.
-You should see early settling after a month or so, but it will take a full year for the real end result to become apparent.
+Most people can return to school or work within 3-6 days but be aware that bruising will be visible for about a week.
+You should see early settling after a month or so, but it will take a full year for the real result to become apparent.

 A true facelift is major surgery that involves manipulating the muscle and connective tissue.
 This leads to a longer recovery process overall.
 There will be swelling and bruising in the first few days after surgery, peaking at about three or four days.
 By about 2 weeks post-surgery, most of the swelling will be gone, but you may still have some mild bruising and swelling around the eyes, behind the ears, or on the sides of your face and neck.

-You’ll want to keep your physical activity levels light, and avoid any strenuous physical activity during this time.
+You’ll want to keep your physical activity levels light and avoid any strenuous physical activity during this time.
 You may feel like returning to work after about 10-14 days.
-This is typically fine as long as your job doesn’t involve any physical exertion.
+This is typically fine if your job doesn’t involve any physical exertion.

 Towards the end of the third week you should notice significant improvement in the quality of your facial skin and incisions, though some mild itching and numbness may remain.
 Any bruising should be completely healed by this time, and any swelling minimal.
-By one month post op, almost all your swelling or bruising should have dissipated, and the final result should be visible.
+By one-month post op, almost all your swelling or bruising should have dissipated, and the result should be visible.